University of Oxford

 "Resilience is the capacity to bounce back from adversity. [...]
 Resilient individuals, families and communities are more able to deal with difficulties and adversities than those with less resilience."

-A programme of resources for school staff (sc. teaching staff and support staff with pastoral contacts or duties) to help empower them to support their students’ resilience and wellbeing.
-These factors are correlated with educational outcomes, Widening Participation-criteria and with access and success at Higher Education.
+A programme of resources for school staff for example, teaching staff and support staff with pastoral contacts or duties, to help empower them to support their students’ resilience and wellbeing.
+These factors are correlated with educational outcomes, widening participation-criteria and with access and success at higher education.
 Our video segments introduce teachers to academics and their current research on mental health and wellbeing, as well as to expert practitioners and delivery managers in the field.
 Downloadable resources and signposting provide participants with a toolkit for implementing their learning.

 To better empower school staff to better support the mental health, resilience & wellbeing of pupils in Key Stages 4 and 5 in preparation for the transition to university.